tarasiberling12-elgringo/python-threat-alert-system/README.md

 ### Visualization
 The project includes Python-based visualizations using matplotlib to identify high-risk users and suspicious authentication patterns.

+____

+## Login Activity Trend Analysis

+The project includes time-based trend analysis to monitor authentication behavior over time.

+Using pandas and matplotlib, login activity is grouped by timestamp to identify spikes, bursts of suspicious activity, and behavioral trends.

+This introduces a security monitoring perspective by visualizing authentication patterns chronologically.

 ## Skills Demonstrated